-The last page of the form, the “Proof of Service”, is a document completed by the Claimant guaranteeing that a copy of the lien was indeed sent to the property owner.
-This form is not given to the County Recorder when recording the document.
-The following will need to be completed on this page:
+The last page of the form, the “Proof of Service,” is a section completed by the claimant guaranteeing that a copy of the lien was indeed sent to the property owner.
+This form is not given to the county recorder when recording the document.
+The following fields will need to be completed on this page:

 34. Name of the person that received the copy of the notice (should be the owner’s full name).

 35. The address that the letter was delivered to.

 36. The date of service (when the letter was sent).

 37. The signature of the claimant.
 (This can be signed with eSign or by hand.)